2024 Capital Project

 Building a Brighter Future

-The 2024 Capital Project will ensure that students continue to experience a high-quality education in a safe and secure environment.
-Over the last two years, hundreds of VCS faculty, staff, and community members have contributed to the development of this Capital Project proposal, a plan that will provide our students and staff with the space and facilities they need to succeed in a 21st century learning environment.
-The proposed 2024 Capital Project referendum will go before Victor Central School District residents on Thursday, October 24, 2024.
+The passage of this project will ensure that students continue to experience a high-quality education in a safe and secure environment.
+Hundreds of VCS faculty, staff, and community members have contributed to the development of this Capital Project, a comprehensive plan that will provide our students and staff with the necessary space and facilities they need for success in a 21st century learning environment.

 Capital Project Newsletter